Jerry "Golden Boy" Trimble

 As planned, Trimble TKO'd John Taylor in the sixth round.
 As soon as the referee stopped the fight, Leroy Taylor jumped into the ring and challenged the Golden Boy to a World Title shot.

-On April 26th, 1986, with trainers, Sonny Willis and Tony Mullinax, at the Omni Arena in Atlanta, Georgia, Jerry "Golden Boy" Trimble, defeats Leroy "Superfeet" Taylor and becomes the PKA and the PKC World Kickboxing Champion.
+On April 26th, 1986, with trainers, Sonny Willis and Tony Mullinax, at the Omni Arena in Atlanta, Georgia, at 24 years old, Jerry "Golden Boy" Trimble, defeats Leroy "Superfeet" Taylor and becomes the PKA and the PKC World Kickboxing Champion.